amandeepmittal/amanhimself.dev/content/posts/create-a-simple-twitter-bot-with-node-js.md

     result_type: 'recent',
     lang: 'en'
   };
-  // for more parametes, see: https://dev.twitter.com/rest/reference/get/search/tweets
+  // for more parameters, see: https://dev.twitter.com/rest/reference/get/search/tweets

   Twitter.get('search/tweets', params, function (err, data) {
     // if there no errors